Toledo777/Coding-League/README.md

 - Robert Gutkowski

 ## Description
-Project League is a full-stack web application which allows users to partake in coding challenges to improve and expand their own skills, or compete with others.
+Project League is a full-stack web application which allows users to partake in JavaScript coding challenges with the goal of improving and expanding their own skills in the JavaScript language.
+Users can take on these challenges solo or compete with others on a leaderboard.

 Features (so far):
-- It uses a combination of web scraping and setup script to populate the problems into MongoDB
+- It uses a combination of web scraping and a Java setup script to populate the scraped coding problems into MongoDB
-- Has a web page which fetches and load a coding problem.
-The coding problem page will have an IDE for users to submit their answer with JavaScript code.
+- Contains a web page which fetches and loads a coding problem from the MongoDB.
+The coding problem page will have an IDE for users to submit their solution.
+Solutions are written in JavaScript code.
-- Answer which gets submitted will be run by a debugger to determine if it passes the test cases.
+- One submitted, user solution will be run by a debugger to determine if it passes certain test cases that are unique to each problem.
   - If pass: move onto a next coding problem.
   - If fail: fix the answer and re-submit.